rishab8963/pdf-convex/README.md

 # Pdf-Convex
 ## Deployment
 This project is currently deployed/live on https://novafrost.strangled.net <br>
+`Note`: Kindly wait for 30-50 seconds depending on the pdf size for the first question's answer after clicking the send button 1 time.
+Next question's answer (if selected pdf is not changed) should not take more than 15 seconds.
 ## Project Set-up Instructions
 Make sure to have `python3.10`, `docker`, `venv`, `node lts/iron`, `nginx` <br>
 More details on how to install these -> https://github.com/Harshroxnox/linux-server-guide